Salesforce

 Lightning Process Builder and other automation tools help streamline complex and repetitive tasks, saving time and reducing errors.
 Also, the built-in productivity tools like Kanban boards, Path, and Activity Timeline enhance user efficiency manifolds.

-Salesforce CRM continuously adds new features and improvements to Lightning, ensuring it stays up-to-date with the latest technology trends.
+As part of ongoing innovation within Salesforce cloud solutions, Salesforce CRM continuously adds new features and improvements to Lightning, ensuring it stays up-to-date with the latest technology trends.
 This makes the platform’s UI more future-proof.

 The transition from one version to another can be a difficult task and involve a lot of complexities.
 Here are some of the Salesforce developer roles and responsibilities that can make the process seamless: